 Should withdrawal from school become necessary, the process is initiated in the Registrar's Office.
 Prior consultation with the student's advisor is highly recommended.
-The student will be provided with a withdrawal form and must obtain an authorized signature of clearance from each of the following offices:
+The student will be provided with a withdrawal form and must obtain an authorized signature of clearance from each of the offices listed on the form.
+The withdrawal process is finished when the completed form is returned to the Registrar's Office and the student checks out of the residence hall with the Resident Director.